 Sundays at 10.30am for an hour Gathering at Frenchay Chapel, Beckspool Road, Frenchay Common, Bristol, BS16 1ND

-Sundays 6pm for an hour Gathering at Unitarian Meeting Hall, Brunswick Square, Bristol, BS2 8PE
+5pm on 2nd and 4th Sunday of the monthly only at Unitarian Meeting Hall, Brunswick Square, Bristol, BS2 8PE

 What happens at our gatherings?

-Our minister, a member of the congregation, or an invited speaker, leads us in a service of reflection, prayer, meditation, inspiration, learning, sharing of joys and concerns, story and song.
+We gathering for services of reflection, prayer, meditation, inspiration, learning, sharing of joys and concerns, story and song.

 We have our own Unitarian hymn books, with many tunes you might recognise, but with words which reflect the Unitarian approach to open-minded and -hearted spiritual enquiry.